-- Click the Add to last icon. - If you want to insert the cupboard on the right of the already inserted cabinet, click

-To the right.
-In order to place a cabinet to the left side operate the same way,
+- click the Add to last button. - if you want to insert the cabinet on the right side of the already inserted cabinet, click To the right button.
+In order to place a cabinet on the left side, click the To the left button.

-- The cabinet will be inserted on the right of the existing cabinet. - Do the same with other cabinets.
+- the cabinet will be inserted on the right of the existing cabinet. - do the same with other cabinets.